alexfernandez/alexfernandez.github.io/2017/origins-language.md

 Some researchers have even posited a
 [Proto-Human language](https://en.wikipedia.org/wiki/Proto-Human_language),
 with little credibility.
+This is not what we are doing here;
+we are not tracing common roots for all languages, but trying to establish how all languages evolved.

 We need some other tools to delve into the darkness of time.

 ### Number Of Words And Information Content